andysingal/GPU-optimization/README.md

 ### Compilation
 The code needs to be compiled by a compiler that recognizes and understands these extensions, such as NVCC (NVIDIA C compiler).
 The host code is straight ANSI C code, which is compiled with the host’s standard C/C++ compilers and is run as a traditional CPU process.
 The device code, which is marked with CUDA keywords that designate CUDA kernels and their associated helper functions and data structures, is compiled by NVCC into virtual binary files called PTX files.

- Integrate C programs with Cuda Extensions -----> NVCC Compiler --------> Host C preprocessor, compiler/linker ------------> Hetrogeneous Computing Platform with CPUs, GPUs
+(Add Image)  Integrate C programs with Cuda Extensions -----> NVCC Compiler --------> Host C preprocessor, compiler/linker ------------> Hetrogeneous Computing Platform with CPUs, GPUs
                                                                 --------> Device just-in-time compiler